Parthenope (siren): In literature and art

 In addition, Parthenope has served as the inspiration for several other works, such as Manuel de Zumaya's Partenope and the ancient Greek novel Mētiokhos kai Parthenopē.
 Also, several operas based on the myth of Parthenope were composed on the 18th century by Sarro (1722), Vinci (1725), Handel (1730), Vivaldi (1738) and Hasse (1767).
 The poem An Afternoon in Naples at the Time of Bomba by Herman Melville cites Parthenope as a source of Naples' mythological identity.
+Ennio Morricone composed an opera based on the legend of Parthenope in 1995, which was premiered in 2025 as part of the celebrations surrounding the 2,500th anniversary of the founding of Naples.